 Indianapolis, the Crossroads of America, has long been known for its outstanding symphony orchestra, the "500" Speedway race, and pleasant and attractive suburban living.
 Now, with a metropolitan population of over one million, it is rapidly emerging as a major cultural, entertainment, and educational center in the midwest.
-As such, it features Clowes Hall which offers nationally and internationally known entertainers in the performing arts, a prestigious Museum of Art, a handsome Convention-Exposition Center, many dinner theaters, and now a Sports Arena, which is under construction.
+As such, it features Clowes Hall which offers nationally and internationally known entertainers in the performing arts, a prestigious Museum of Art, a handsome Convention-Exposition Center, a Sports Arena, and many dinner theaters.